wandeder/scrapper_rss/README.md

   6. `<category>` `for category in categories` is equal to Categories: category1, category2
   7. `<managinEditor>` is equal to Editor
   8. `<description>` is equal to Description
-  9. `<item>` `for item in items` each item is separated by custom separator and all items within except for description are stick together.
+  9. `<item>` `for item in items` each item is separated by a custom separator and all items within except for the description are stuck together.
 * For `<item>` element:
   1. `<title>` is equal to Title
   2. `<author>` is equal to Author